 No pet owner wants to hear that their pet is sick.
 Wild breaks down what pneumonia is and how it can affect your furry family members here:

-“When referring to pneumonia, we are most commonly referring to a deep infection of the lungs that is bacterial, viral, or fungal in nature, and can rarely be associated with parasitic or protozoal infection.
+“When referring to pneumonia, we’re most commonly referring to a deep infection of the lungs that is bacterial, viral, or fungal, and can rarely be associated with parasitic or protozoal infection.
 This infection causes inflammation and fluid buildup in the airways, leading to a cough, and can progress to severe difficulty breathing.
 Pneumonia can be life-threatening in severe cases.”

 If your dog is showing any signs of a cough or difficulty breathing, please seek medical care immediately.
 In addition, your veterinarian can determine the severity of pneumonia and start treatment.